Anjum799/Aadhar_card/README.md

 Fill in the user form

-Choose whether to generate full or
+Choose whether to generate full or short